gantry/docs-old/Docs/joomla/customize/INDEX.md

 Step 1: Getting Ready
 ---------------------
 Determine the position name and location on your template where you would like your new "row module" position to appear.
-In our example we will use "example".
+In our example we will use "example."

 Step 2: Adding Position to index.php
 ------------------------------------
 Open your template `index.php` file and go to where you would like to add your new "row module" position.
-Using `$gantry` we will make a call to the object using the function `displayModules(positionname, modulelayouttype, modulechromelayout);` This call will need to be echoed.
+Using `$gantry`, we will make a call to the object using the function `displayModules(positionname, modulelayouttype, modulechromelayout);` This call will need to be echoed.

 Example: